CoderVaibhav18/Gadgets-Comparison-Website/README.md

 2. **Server Setup**:
    - Navigate to the `./server` folder.
    - Run `npm install` to install backend dependencies.
-   - Run `npm start` to start the backend server.
+   - Run `npm start` to start the backend server using nodemon.

 ---